Disney Store UK Now Charges A Return Fee: How It Works

 Disney Store UK Returns Policy 2026: Quick Navigation

-From 3rd August 2026, Disney Store UK will apply a £2.50 charge every time you return an online order through their returns portal.
+Since 3rd August 2026, Disney Store UK has applied a £2.50 charge every time you return an online order through their returns portal.
 You'll see the fee clearly before you confirm the return.

 "From 3rd August 2026 there will be a £2.50 charge to return online orders to us, except for where a product is defective, where you have received a product in error, or where you are returning the product to us using your own label and postage."